 Unfortunately, unprocessed carbohydrates can be extremely dangerous for your cat, leading to diabetes, obesity, and many other issues.

-So, if your cat doesn’t eat carbohydrate-rich food, know it is doing this to protect itself.
+So, if your cat doesn’t eat carbohydrate-rich food, know that they’re doing this to protect themself.
 But having small amounts of carbohydrates is essential for your cat’s daily nutrition.
 Wild cats can get their daily carbs by feeding on the stomach contents of their prey.
 Some cats also like grass.

 The problem only occurs when your cat ingests table sugar or artificial sweeteners.
 In such a case, your feeling friend will be in extreme discomfort and may vomit.
 Too much sugar in a day can also lead to dental issues, diabetes, and obesity in your cat.